EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

     * `python3 extract.py`
 3. Change directories to `/home/deck/Applications/Distrobox/smbll` by entering the following:
     * `cd ..`
-    * If you are not comfortable with the terminal, you may also open a terminal in `/home/deck/Applications/Distrobox/smbll`, enter the distrobox again by entering: `distrobox enter ubuntu`
+    * If you are not comfortable with the terminal, you may also open a terminal in `/home/deck/Applications/Distrobox/smbll`, enter the Distrobox again by entering: `distrobox enter ubuntu`
 4. Enter:
     * `make`
 5. Wait for it to finish building